 Porosity is the real villain here.
 And there’s no way to walk away from it since it’s normal in most natural materials.
 Actually, by choosing granite you already made sure you have one of the less porous materials in your kitchen.
 By the way, great choice!

 But what is porosity anyway?
-It is a measure of the amount of pores (tiny holes) in a given material or surface.
+It is a measure of the number of pores (tiny holes) in a given material or surface.
 This quality is directly related to the liquid absorption rating of that material.

 Think about it like this, the more and the bigger the holes a surface has on it, the more liquid it will suck in.
 And in most cases, especially in your kitchen, liquids being sucked in equals stains.

-Thus sealing, filling and covering the holes (pores) on your granite, is precisely the solution we’re looking for to lead happy and calm lives while trusting our countertops can handle liquids spills (what they need to do all the time).
+Thus sealing, filling, and covering the holes (pores) on your granite, is precisely the solution we’re looking for to lead happy and calm lives while trusting our countertops can handle liquids spills (what they need to do all the time).

 Why different granite varieties require different periods in between sealing applications?

 Granite is a natural product, which means each slab is 100% unique.
 Porosity is not standard, not even in slabs cut from the same rock.
+That changes how often you should seal your granite countertop.

 Actually lighter granite varieties tend to be more porous than dark granite.
 That’s why if your granite is white or gold, you should worry about sealing more often.